Ensuring editorial excellence: The CIEP Code of Practice

 The CoP is endorsed by the CIEP Council.
-Although it isn't a legal document, it's considered binding on members and Corporate Subscribers.
+Although it isn't a legal document, it's considered binding on members and Corporate Members.
 Although this is the CIEP’s primary code of practice, other documents have code of practice status and are binding on members.

 Ensuring editorial excellence: The CIEP Code of Practice consists of seven sections:

 - Section 3 – Professional practice of the supplier or employee

 - Section 4 – Professional practice of the client or manager